blackstrings/MHSetBuilder/readme.md

 - npm i -g browserify
 - npm i -g ts-node

+# Note
+- if running using ts-node, limit the data to only 5 sets to not run out of memory
+- if running in browser, it can handle more memory

 ## to build
 - npm run build
     - convert typescript into javascript